Seven ways to make dental care fun for kids

 You can make funny faces, have a contest, play music when you’re brushing.
 Anything you can think of to make it more fun—and keep them brushing—could help.

-Using a timer – maybe a sand-timer from one of your child’s games – can help make tooth care a little more fun.
+Using a timer – maybe from one of your child’s games – can help make tooth care a little more fun.
 Take turns resetting the timer for as long as is needed.
 You could also time yourselves with a song.
 Find a fun song that your child likes and play it while you brush; just be sure it lasts for about two minutes.

 If you soak a hard-boiled egg in vinegar, the shell softens after a couple of days.
 Use this experiment to explain how sugar and food eat away at tooth enamel.
 Or poke a hole in an apple and let it sit for a few days.
 Use the apple to explain how cavities start and grow without proper attention.